RigsOfRods/docs.rigsofrods.org/gameplay/beginners-guide.md

 Before playing, you should first change your settings.
 Begin by clicking `Settings`.

 First, make sure the rendering system is set to `Direct3D9 Rendering Subsystem`.
-If it's set to `OpenGL Rendering Subsystem`, change it.
+If it's set to `OpenGL Rendering Subsystem`, change it then restart RoR.
+If Direct3D9 doesn't appear on the list, install the [DirectX Runtime](https://www.microsoft.com/en-us/Download/confirmation.aspx?id=35) and restart your PC.

 If you're running Linux, ignore this as DirectX is not available.